Ogwenya/pdf-stitch/README.md

 To use PDF Stitch, follow these steps:

-- Download the latest release from the Releases page.
+- Download the latest release from the Releases page or from the [landing page](https://pdf-stitch.vercel.app/).
 - Install the application on your desktop.
 - Open PDF Stitch and start rearranging your PDF pages effortlessly.